Lloyds Banking Group has announced that it will close 44 Lloyds Bank and Halifax branches across England and Wales this year.

 Lloyds Banking Group isn't the first to announce its closing branches.

 Over the past few years, bank and building society branches have been disappearing from our high streets at an alarming pace.

 Banks and building societies have closed (or scheduled the closure) of 4,299 branches since January 2015, at a rate of around 50 each month.

 While online banking is becoming increasingly popular, it's not for everyone.

 Many people still rely on bank branches, especially those who need to use cash in their everyday lives.

-The UK’s cash infrastructure has been under a lot of strain, particularly during the coronavirus crisis, with some businesses refusing cash and ATMs and bank branches closing at pace, leaving the millions of people who still depend on cash with no way to pay.
+The UK's cash infrastructure has been under a lot of strain, particularly during the coronavirus crisis, with and ATMs and bank branches closing at pace, leaving the millions of people who still depend on cash with no way to pay.